 Webinar: McIntyre Powder, Mining Exposures and Health

-The Occupational Health Clinics for Ontario Workers (OHCOW) is presenting a FREE Webinar on McIntyre Powder, Mining Exposures and Health on Thursday December 12th, 2019 from 12pm to 1pm.
+The Occupational Health Clinics for Ontario Workers (OHCOW) presented a FREE Webinar on McIntyre Powder, Mining Exposures and Health on Thursday December 12th, 2019 from 12pm to 1pm.

 McIntyre Powder (aluminum dust inhalation “treatment”) was used in dozens of mines throughout northern Ontario.
 OHCOW is investigating possible health effects linked to McIntyre Powder and other mining exposures.
 OHCOW is completing scientific literature review reports on various health issues affecting miners (COPD, lung cancer, sarcoidosis, bladder cancer, pancreatic cancer, kidney cancer, and cardiovascular disease).
 This webinar will include presentations by OHCOW staff and Dr. Christine Oliver (Occupational and Environmental Medicine Specialist).